django-cms/django-cms/docs/extending_cms/toolbar.rst

 :setting:`CMS_TOOLBARS` is not set (or set to ``None``).

-If you use the automated way, your ``cms_toolbar.py`` file should contain functions that modify the toolbar using :meth:`toolbar_pool.register`.
+If you use the automated way, your ``cms_toolbar.py`` file should contain functions that modify the toolbar using :meth:`cms.toolbar_pool.toolbar_pool.register`.
 These functions must accept four parameters: The toolbar object, the current request, a flag indicating whether the current request is handled by the same app as the function is in and the name of the app used for the current request.
 Modifier functions have no return value.
 The register function can be used as a